kahnwong/karnwong.me/content/posts/spatial-data-to-qgis-server-playbook-yes-this-is-for-prod.md

 ## Playbook

-1. Import data to QGIS desktop
+1. Import data to QGIS desktop.
-2. `Fix geometries` > save to Postgres
+2. `Fix geometries` > save to Postgres.
-3. `Collect geometries` > save to Postgres (this is for some cases where the raw data contain both `Polygon` and `MultiPolygon` in the same file, Postgres backend doesn't allow mixed geometry type)
+3. `Collect geometries` > save to Postgres.
+(This is for some cases where the raw data contain both `Polygon` and `MultiPolygon` in the same file, Postgres backend doesn't allow mixed geometry type).
-4. `DB Manager` > `Import Layer/File`, and set desired `CRS` + spatial index here
+4. `DB Manager` > `Import Layer/File`, and set desired `CRS` + spatial index here.
-5. Import uploaded layers into current QGIS project
+5. Import uploaded layers into current QGIS project.
-6. Import geoserver styles (in SLD format) in QGIS via python console, then attach to layers
+6. Import geoserver styles (in SLD format) in QGIS via python console, then attach to layers.

 ```python
 layer = iface.activeLayer()